-People who are low-income, experiencing homelessness, with limited English language proficiency, or those with disabilities may qualify for free tax-filing support through the IRS's Volunteer Income Tax Assistance and Tax Counseling for the Elderly programs.
-You can find more information about this free support here.
+Community members who are low-income, experiencing homelessness, with limited English language proficiency, or those with disabilities may qualify for free tax-filing support through the IRS's Volunteer Income Tax Assistance and Tax Counseling for the Elderly programs.
+Workgroup managers can find more information about this free support here.